achla95/achla95.github.io/content/posts/HackTheBox-Forest.md

 ## **Time for Root**

-From there I just collected data using bloodhound-python so we can import the .json files in BloodHound :
+From there I just collected data using  <span style="color:#85B5EB">bloodhound-python</span>
+so we can import the  <span style="color:#85B5EB">.json files</span> in BloodHound :
 ```
 bloodhound-python -u svc-alfresco -p 's3rvice' -d htb.local -ns 10.10.10.161 -c DcOnly
 ```

-After importing the data, under “Queries”, just click on  “Find Shorter Paths to Domain Admin”, and we get the following graph:
+After importing the data, under  <span style="color:#85B5EB">Queries</span>, just click on   <span style="color:#85B5EB">Find Shorter Paths to Domain Admin</span>, and we get the following graph:
 ![image text](/bloodhound.png)

-Basically svc-alfresco is a member of Privileged IT Account, which is a member of Account Operators, it’s like my user is a member of Account Operators and Account Operators has Generic All privilege on the Exchange Windows Permissions group.
-If I click on the edge in Bloodhound, and select help, there’s an “Abuse Info” tab in the pop up that displays:
+Basically svc-alfresco is a member of  <span style="color:#85B5EB">Privileged IT Account</span>, which is a member of  <span style="color:#85B5EB">Account Operators</span>, so it’s like my user is a member of <span style="color:#85B5EB">Account Operators</span> and Account Operators has Generic All privilege on the <span style="color:#85B5EB">Exchange Windows Permissions</span> group.
+If I click on the edge in Bloodhound, and select help, there’s an <span style="color:#85B5EB">Abuse Info</span> tab in the pop up that displays:

 ![image text](/abuse_info.png)

-Note that the Exchange Windows Permissions group has WriteDacl privileges on the Domain.
+The Exchange Windows Permissions group has <span style="color:#85B5EB">WriteDacl</span>
+privileges on the Domain.
 The WriteDACL privilege gives a user the ability to add ACLs to an object.
-In other words we can add a user to this group and give them DCSync privileges.
+In other words we can add a user to this group and give them <span style="color:#85B5EB">DCSync privileges<span>.

 Let's go back to our shell and create a new user, add him to Exchange Windows Permissions group :